Discipleship: Responding to God’s Grace in Our Relationships

 Willing to serve

 True greatness is not in power, but in service.
-God sets the example; as does Jesus.
+God sets the example; so does Jesus.
 The meaning of life is not in having authority, but in helping other people.
 That is the only way that eternal life is going to be enjoyable for everyone.

 Serving in the church